 In addition to the budgets described above, each Partner in the HBP Core Project has provided a list of resources currently or planned to be made available to the HBP for the period 2014-2023.
 The amounts presented there are estimates.
-At the time of the writing, the estimated value of the resources made available as co-funding contribution by Partners amounts to EUR 540 million.
-The most important is Major equipment and Research Facility with EUR 315 million or 63% of the total resources made available.
+Currently, the estimated value of the resources made available as cofunding contribution by Partners amounts to EUR 554 million.
+The most important is Major equipment and Research Facility with EUR 365 million or 66% of the total resources made available.
 The partners contributing the most to this category are JUELICH with EUR 81 million (HPC, visualisation and characterisation resources), EPFL with EUR 109 million (mainly for HPC and animal experimentation resources), FG with EUR 50 million (Clean room facilities), and CINECA with EUR 26 million (HPC resources).
 Many Partners will provide personnel to the project without claiming their cost.
-The value of personnel made available in this way amounts to EUR 182 million.
+The value of personnel made available in this way amounts to EUR 188 million.
 The personnel provided by the Partners will produce around 2,500 person-years of effort at an average cost of EUR 75,000 per person-year.
 For personnel, the largest contributors are EPFL with EUR 98.5 million, JUELICH with EUR 31.4 million and UPM with EUR 7.5 million.

-Table 19: Human, major equipment and research facility resources available by Partners.
+Table 20: Human, major equipment and research facility resources available by Partners